Punitive Damages in a Personal Injury Case

 Hurt in an Accident?
 Contact Us Now

 The courts might be reluctant to allow an injured accident victim to recover punitive damages in a personal injury lawsuit.
 The requirements for proving a defendant’s gross negligence or egregious actions are challenging.
 The standard is high, and meeting it requires help from an experienced personal injury attorney.
 Harris Keenan & Goldfarb has over 80 years of combined legal experience providing effective representation for our clients.
 You can count on us to fight for you.
-Call 800-724-6529 for a consultation today if you sustained injuries in an accident due to someone else’s gross negligence, willful or wanton conduct, or a conscious disregard for others’ rights.
+Call [phone-number linked=true] for a consultation today if you sustained injuries in an accident due to someone else’s gross negligence, willful or wanton conduct, or a conscious disregard for others’ rights.

 Frequently Asked Questions